Get a jump on the Cup at Steeplechase museum

 and never saw a horse.

 But for horse lovers, particularly those who follow steeplechasing, the races in Camden are as good as it gets.
-The Carolina Cup takes place at Springdale Race Course on March 31, opening the spring party season in South Carolina.
+The Carolina Cup takes place at Springdale Race Course, opening the spring party season in South Carolina.
 The cup has been held each spring since March 1930, and remains one of the country's best attended races.

 To get in the mood and learn a little more about the sport, we stopped by the National Steeplechase Museum